svin24/svin24.github.io/content/blog/Smarter-every-day-and-4privacy.md

 [3]: https://4privacy.com/contact-us/

-Growing consumer awareness in privacy issues over the past decade, combined with a generally low level of technology literacy in the population, the privacy space has allowed a lot of grifters to arise.
+Growing consumer awareness in privacy issues over the past decade, combined with a generally low level of technology literacy in the population, has allowed a lot of grifters to arise.
 One of the common forms these grifts take is seen in the rise of VPN companies, which prey on consumer fear and often use YouTube as a marketing channel, [including on Destin's previous videos][4].
 Another giant, flaming red flag appears whenever cryptocurrency is involved.
 In general terms, the privacy space is thoroughly infested with bad actors, which makes matters of trust very difficult.
 4privacy needs to be prepared to be very honest and transparent with not only their tech, but their financial structure and incentives.
 With SourceHut, I had to *engineer* our incentives to suit stated goals, and I communicate this to users so that they can make informed choices about us.
 4privacy would be wise to take similar steps, in full view of the public.

 [4]: https://www.youtube.com/watch?v=OdPoVi_h0r0

 Empowering users to make informed choices leads me into our next point: is 4privacy ready to bear the burden of responsibility for this system?
-As far as I can glean from their mock-ups, they plan to be handling your IDs, passwords, healthcare information, confidential attorney/client commutations, and so on.
+As far as I can glean from their mock-ups, they plan to be handling your government IDs, passwords, healthcare information, confidential attorney/client communications, and so on.
 The consequences of having this information compromised are grave, and this demands world-class security.
 It's also extremely important for 4privacy to be honest with their users about what their security model can, and cannot, make promises about.

 You must be honest with your users, and help them to understand how the system works, and when it doesn't work, so that they can make informed choices about